learnbyexample/100_page_python_intro/100_page_python_intro.md

 15
 ```

-As a consequence, decimal format numbers cannot be prefixed by `0`, other than `0` itself.
+Decimal format numbers cannot be prefixed by `0`, other than `0` itself.

 ```ruby
 >>> 00000